* Translated by AI

 *This content was translated by AI.

-(Namyangju=NEWS1) Reporter Park Jeong-ho = Suspects A and B, accused of assaulting and killing the late film director Kim Chang-min, entered the Namyangju Branch of the Uijeongbu District Court on Namsan Central Road, Namyangju, Gyeonggi-do, early on the 4th to undergo pre-arrest suspect interrogation (substantive review of the arrest warrant).
-A and B are suspected of assaulting director Kim, who visited a restaurant in Guri, Gyeonggi-do, with his developmentally disabled son around 1 a.m. on October 20 last year, causing his death.
+(Namyangju=NEWS1) Reporter Park Jeong-ho = Suspects A and B, accused of assaulting and killing the late film director Kim Chang-min, arrived at the Namyangju Branch of the Uijeongbu District Court on the morning of the 4th to undergo pre-arrest interrogation (substantive review of the arrest warrant).
+A and B are suspected of assaulting director Kim, who visited a restaurant in Guri, Gyeonggi Province, with his developmentally disabled son around 1 a.m. on October 20 last year, resulting in his death.
 2026.5.4/NEWS1 Copyright © NEWS1.
 All rights reserved.
-Unauthorized redistribution, republication, and use for AI training are prohibited. /Photo=NEWS1) Reporter Park Jeong-ho
+Unauthorized reproduction, redistribution, and use for AI learning are prohibited. /Photo=NEWS1) Reporter Park Jeong-ho

-(Namyangju=NEWS1) Reporter Park Jeong-ho = Suspects A and B, accused of assaulting and killing the late film director Kim Chang-min, entered the Namyangju Branch of the Uijeongbu District Court on Namsan Central Road, Namyangju, Gyeonggi-do, early on the 4th to undergo pre-arrest suspect interrogation (substantive review of the arrest warrant).
-A and B are suspected of assaulting director Kim, who visited a restaurant in Guri, Gyeonggi-do, with his developmentally disabled son around 1 a.m. on October 20 last year, causing his death.
+(Namyangju=NEWS1) Reporter Park Jeong-ho = Suspects A and B, accused of assaulting and killing the late film director Kim Chang-min, arrived at the Namyangju Branch of the Uijeongbu District Court on the morning of the 4th to undergo pre-arrest interrogation (substantive review of the arrest warrant).
+A and B are suspected of assaulting director Kim, who visited a restaurant in Guri, Gyeonggi Province, with his developmentally disabled son around 1 a.m. on October 20 last year, resulting in his death.
 2026.5.4/NEWS1 Copyright © NEWS1.
 All rights reserved.
-Unauthorized redistribution, republication, and use for AI training are prohibited. /Photo=NEWS1) Reporter Park Jeong-ho
+Unauthorized reproduction, redistribution, and use for AI learning are prohibited. /Photo=NEWS1) Reporter Park Jeong-ho

-Six months have passed since the late Director Kim Chang-min was assaulted and died, and the two suspects now stand at a critical juncture regarding their arrest.
+Six months have passed since the late Director Kim Chang-min was assaulted and died, and the two suspects now face a critical decision on whether to be arrested.

-The two suspects accused of assaulting and killing the late Director Kim Chang-min are undergoing pre-arrest suspect interrogation (substantive review of the arrest warrant) at the Namyangju Branch of the Uijeongbu District Court starting at 10:30 a.m. on the 4th.
-Their arrest is expected to be decided this afternoon.
+The two suspects accused of assaulting and killing the late Director Kim Chang-min are undergoing pre-arrest interrogation (substantive review of the arrest warrant) at the Namyangju Branch of the Uijeongbu District Court starting at 10:30 a.m. on the 4th.
+A decision on their arrest is expected to be made this afternoon.

-The Criminal Division 2 of the Namyangju Branch of the Uijeongbu District Prosecutors' Office, which is investigating the case, requested arrest warrants for the two suspects, A and B, on the 28th of last month on charges of causing death by injury and violation of the Disability Welfare Act.
-The Prosecution Service is expected to emphasize the necessity of arrest investigation during this interrogation, focusing on the seriousness of the criminal allegations and concerns about flight and destruction of evidence.
+The Criminal Division 2 of the Namyangju Branch of the Uijeongbu District Prosecutors' Office, which is investigating the case, requested arrest warrants for the two suspects, A and B, on charges of causing death by injury and violation of the Disability Welfare Act on the 28th of last month.
+The Prosecution Service is expected to emphasize the necessity of arrest-based investigation during this interrogation, focusing on the seriousness of the criminal allegations and concerns about flight and destruction of evidence.

 /Photo=Late Director Kim Chang-min